dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 - To configure Application Proxy and publish applications, see the [setup documentation]( https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started#how-to-get-started).
 - You must be using minimum version 1.2.0 of the Managed Browser app.
 - Users of the Managed Browser app have an [Intune app protection policy]( app-protection-policy.md) assigned to the app.
-- A can only see automatic redirection for application proxy apps which have been assigned to them.
+- A can only see automatic redirection for application proxy apps, which have been assigned to them.

 #### Step 1: Enable automatic redirection to the Managed Browser from Outlook
 Outlook must be configured with an app protection policy that enables the setting **Restrict web content to display in the Managed Browser**.